cgorozco/Songbird_Pallium_snRNA_sptRNA/README.md

 Raw data can be accessed at NBCI GEO in GSE____

 ## Directories
 comparative - Comparisons between songbird and chicken neurons.
-Scripts are divided into excitatory or inhibitory neurons at various resolutions
+Scripts are divided by excitatory or inhibitory neurons at different resolutions of clustering.

 snRNAseq_analysis – Subdirectories for downstream analyses of the processed zebra finch pallium snRNA-seq dataset.
 Including LISI scoring, LIANA-based cell–cell communication, ...